geoals/rust-korean/README.md

 - show if the word has been added to anki already (maybe store this in db to be able to show it even without ankiconnect running?)
 - export flashcard without ankiconnect running and sync later
 - detect 1T sentences
+ - auto stop video playback when 1T is detected
 - count number of known/seen/unknown on webpage, display % comprehensibility
 - display total number of known/seen
 - stats
+- can't parse '훤칠'이
+- only have one button for anki export and a way to mark which entry should be used
+- maybe hide 하다 variant of a word and just display a note on the base word about 하다?
+- more detailed hanja info (requires graphical redesign)
+- prompt if anki export is clicked with no text selected

 - doc for anki export
 - motivation